Tim du Toit, the founder and editor of Eurosharelab, was born in South Africa in 1967.

 - Investing is buying a part of a business

 - The market is there to serve you

 - Buy when your downside is limited through a margin of safety i.e. the calculated value of the company is substantially more than the current price

 1995 – 2000

-Back in South Africa I interviewed for positions with Absa Bank a large South African Bank and Templeton Investments.
-I accepted the offer from the Absa.
+Back in South Africa I interviewed for positions with a large South African Bank and Templeton Investments.
+I accepted the offer from the bank.
 To this day I still wonder why as I am sure Templeton would have been the best choice for increasing my investment knowledge.
 I was eager to get back into active investing and immediately started saving as much as I could to build capital and I opened a brokerage account.
-My investments were focused only on identifying undervalued companies.
+My investments were focused on identifying undervalued companies.
 I made a lot of money by investing in undervalued conglomerates and investment companies.
 I daily scanned the list of the biggest losers, 52-week low prices, lowest PE and highest dividend yield companies to find investment ideas to research further.

 2000 – 2001

 Having worked in various positions in international banking I thought it was time to make a change and accepted a position with Citibank in South Africa in strategic planning.
 Again I spent evenings and weekends researching companies and continued saving and investing.
 Using the same value-based investment strategy my investment capital grew slowly but surely.

 At the end of 2001 a previous manager of mine returned to Germany and asked if I wanted to come and work with him again.
 So without having seen Germany and without speaking a word of German I decided to go.